CollectQT/quirell/readme.md

 # Quirell Project Readme

+*Important!
+You have to make sure to clone the develop branch!
+Gitlab doesn't allow setting remote heads, so the default is master (which doesn't exist)*

 ## Running The Code Locally

 This section assumes you are running a Linux distrubution, specifically Ubuntu.
 The code will probably run on something other than that, but no promises!
 Beyond that requirement, you also need to have basic familiarity with: